cpbotha/homebrew-marmaduke-chromium/README.md

 which includes modern video codecs such as H.264, then the marmaduke builds as advertised on [Woolyss](https://chromium.woolyss.com/#mac) are your best bet.

-This homebrew tap was created for the easy installation of above-mentioned builds with dev and ungoogled versions.
+This homebrew tap was forked from [cpbotha](https://github.com/cpbotha/homebrew-marmaduke-chromium)'s existing tap and includes additional casks for dev and ungoogled builds.

 To install do: